-We will only be bound by specific investment restrictions requested by you and agreed by us which we will endeavor to observe.
+We will only be bound by specific investment restrictions requested by you and agreed by us which we will endeavour to observe.

 Market fluctuations or circumstances could result in accounts exceeding the restrictions advised to us, which may mean we cannot follow our standard recommendations.
-In such circumstances, we will undertake such action as we consider being in your best interests, which may not necessarily involve changing your account.
+In such circumstances, we will recommend such action as we consider being in your best interests, which may not necessarily involve changing your account.

-You should be aware that it may not be possible to comply with your investment restrictions where we recommend a Collective Investment Scheme or Investment Trust because we may not always know the exact underlying holdings of these arrangements or these may have changed.
+You should be aware that it may not be possible to comply with your investment restrictions where we recommend a collective investment scheme or investment trust because we may not always know the exact underlying holdings of these arrangements or these may have changed.